New American Bible

 The New American Bible (NAB) is an English translation of the Bible first published in 1970.
-The 1986 Revised NAB is the basis of the revised Lectionary, and it is the only translation approved for use at Mass in the Latin Church Catholic dioceses of the United States and the Philippines, and the 1970 first edition is also an approved Bible translation by the Episcopal Church in the United States.
+The 1986 Revised NAB is the basis of the revised Lectionary.
+In the Catholic Church it is the only translation approved for use during Mass in the United States.
+The 1970 NAB is also approved for use in the Episcopal Church in the United States.

 Stemming originally from the Confraternity Bible, a translation of the Vulgate by the Confraternity of Christian Doctrine, the project transitioned to translating the original biblical languages in response to Pope Pius XII's 1943 encyclical Divino afflante Spiritu.
-The translation sponsored by the U.S. bishops' committee on the Confraternity of Christian Doctrine and was carried out in stages by members of the Catholic Biblical Association of America (CBA) "from the Original Languages with Critical Use of All the Ancient Sources" (as the title pages state).
-These efforts eventually became the New American Bible under the liturgical principles and reforms of the Second Vatican Council (1962–1965).
+The translation was sponsored by the U.S. bishops' committee on the Confraternity of Christian Doctrine and carried out in stages by members of the Catholic Biblical Association of America (CBA) "from the Original Languages with Critical Use of All the Ancient Sources" (as the title pages state).
+These efforts eventually became The New American Bible under the liturgical principles and reforms of the Second Vatican Council (1962–1965).

-First edition: NAB
+First edition

-The first edition of the New American Bible was published on September 30, 1970.
-Prior to its full publication, several portions of the New American Bible were released; for example, a translation of the Book of Genesis was published in 1952.
+The first edition of The New American Bible was published on September 30, 1970.
+Prior to its full publication, several portions of The New American Bible were released; for example, a translation of the Book of Genesis was published in 1952.
 It was compiled by 51 scholars from 1944 to 1970, overseen by an editorial board headed by Father Stephen J. Hartdegen.
 It was translated from Hebrew, Greek, and Aramaic, rather than from the Latin Vulgate, as previous Catholic translations of the Bible into English had been; it also incorporated then-newly discovered documents such as the Dead Sea Scrolls and the Masada manuscript.

-Second edition: RNAB
+New Testament revision

-A revised edition of the New Testament translation of the New American Bible was published in 1986.
+A revised edition of the New Testament translation of The New American Bible was published in 1986.
+Protestant biblical scholar Bruce M. Metzger has called the revision "a substantial improvement over the previous edition."

-Third edition: RNAB
+Psalms revision

 A revised version of the Psalms was published in 1991.